Digital-Grinnell/dlad-blog/content/posts/084-how-to-add-a-collection-to-digital-grinnell.md

   - Edit the following source code files in the [dg7 custom module](https://github.com/DigitalGrinnell/dg7) and add the new collection PID as needed to support custom sorting and display.
     - dg7.module
-    - dg7.views.inc
+    - dg7.views.inc   _Note: Editing this file is probably NOT necessary._
-    - includes/views/dg7.views.inc:
-  - Perform the steps documented in [Updating DG's Collection Views](/posts/068-updating-dgs-collection-views/) in order to make the new collection display properly.
+  - Perform the steps documented in [Updating DG's Collection Views](/posts/068-updating-dgs-collection-views/) to update DG's "collection view" and make the new collection display properly.

 And it's time to do some real work...
 I'll be back to share more here, someday.  :smile: